 There is very little evidence that razor blades in candy or apples are a widespread issue.
 However, there have been isolated cases of children biting into a chocolate bar and being surprised with a sharp metal object.
 In 2000, a Minneapolis man named James Joseph Smith was arrested for sticking needles into the Snickers bars he handed out.
-While no serious injuries were reported, there have been real documented cases of pins, needles and razors found in chocolates, but none have resulted in serious harm.
+While no serious injuries were reported, there have been real documented cases of pins, needles and razors found in chocolates.

 Poison coated candies

-The first and only documented instance of chemically tainted treats occurred 60 years ago this year.
+The first and only documented instance of chemically tainted treats occurred over 60 years ago.
 In 1959, a California dentist named William V. Shyne ruined Halloween by handing out 450 laxative coated candies.
 At least 30 kids got sick, but no severe injuries or deaths were reported.